 • Some financial planners like to put a copy of the Financial Planning Fact Finders, and other paperwork, like contractual agreements, here too.
 This is just telling clients things they already told you, so we usually don't do that.

-• Putting your new prospect marketing binder fluff here never hurts too.
-This is an example of where you'd put stuff inside the pages of the pages that are in the page protectors (discussed below).
+• Putting your new prospect marketing binder fluff here never hurts either.
+This is an example of where you'd put material inside the pages that are in the page protectors (discussed below).
 Then you can easily segue into giving them out to take home when the Dog and Pony Show is over.

 • Whatever generic fluff you're used to using goes well at the end of the plan.